MCFpy/mcf/docs/source/user_guide/tuning_feature_selection.rst

 | ``fs_rf_threshold``       | Defines the threshold for a feature to be considered "irrelevant".
 This is measured as the percentage increase of the loss function when the feature is randomly permuted.
 Default: 1.
 Only relevant if ``fs_yes`` is set to True.                                                                                                |
 +---------------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Please consult the :py:class:`API <mcf_mini.ModifiedCausalForest>` for more details.
+Please consult the :py:class:`API <mcf_functions.ModifiedCausalForest>` for more details.

 Example
 -------